tbrycekelly/SimpleMapper/README.md

 Power is great, except when it comes with a learning curve and inflexibility.
 Finding the then-current libraries were unable to reliably spit out a map of our data points with clear cause-and-effect structures (e.g., do this to add an arrow or do this to add a label), we decided to build our own library suited to the task of making maps simpler.

 If you like this, then I'd recommend checking out an accessory package I've written for adding bathymetry (or topography) to maps: [SimpleBathy](https://github.com/tbrycekelly/SimpleBathy).
+You may also be intersted in color palettes suitable for scientific data presentation: [batlow](https://github.com/tbrycekelly/batlow).

 #### Getting Started

-The easiest way to install the pacakge (until I get around to adding this to CRAN) is via _devtools_.
+The easiest way to install the package (until I get around to adding this to CRAN) is via _devtools_.

 If you don't have _devtools_, then install that first via CRAN: